 It is silence in the morning.
 (That’s right, pure silence until 7:30 am)

-It is spa services for you body’s needs.
+It is spa services for your body’s needs.
 (Especially after daily yoga and excursions)

-It is adding in adventure to your weekly routine.
+It is adding in an adventure to your weekly routine.
 (They have all kinds of excursions)

 It is a community.
 (Sort of like communal living: scheduled, eating together, camaraderie)